Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Mississippi State Performance Insights

-- The Bulldogs' +176 scoring differential (outscoring opponents by 13.5 points per game) is a result of putting up 76.2 points per game (159th in college basketball) while giving up 62.7 per contest (18th in college basketball).
+- The Bulldogs have a +176 scoring differential, topping opponents by 13.5 points per game.
+They're putting up 76.2 points per game to rank 159th in college basketball and are giving up 62.7 per outing to rank 18th in college basketball.

-- Mississippi State ranks 49th in the nation at 40.2 rebounds per game.
-That's 8.4 more than the 31.8 its opponents average.
+- Mississippi State wins the rebound battle by 8.4 boards on average.
+It collects 40.2 rebounds per game, which ranks 49th in college basketball, while its opponents grab 31.8 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.